 Approximately 25 percent of patients are diagnosed initially with metastatic bladder cancer (cancer that has spread).
 Chemotherapy is prescribed most commonly following surgery for high grade tumors or for those that have spread.
 For some, chemotherapy is administered prior to surgery to shrink a tumor for more effective results.
 For other patients, chemotherapeutic agents may be delivered directly to the bladder during surgery.
 Our physicians have the advanced training and experience to ensure the precise timing and dosing of these medications.

 Radiation therapy sometimes administered following surgery to destroy remaining cancer cells.
-The Division of Interventional Radiology at Mount Sinai Medical Center was established as one of the nation’s first clinical sites for image-guided therapy and is on the cutting edge of all new interventional radiology techniques and technology.
+The Division of Interventional Radiology at Mount Sinai Health System was established as one of the nation’s first clinical sites for image-guided therapy and is on the cutting edge of all new interventional radiology techniques and technology.

 We Can Help

 If you or a loved one have been recently diagnosed with bladder cancer or are experiencing symptoms of bladder cancer (blood in your urine, painful urination, lower back pain, swelling of the lower legs), please call us to arrange a consultation with Dr. Hall or one of his colleagues at 212-241-4812.